jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 // all eqs

 = Obtaining Aerodynamic Loads<chap_3>
-In @chap_1, we examined the physical #gl_("lee") available for introducing loads in an experiment, evaluated them according to specific criteria, and explained why #gl_("ld") is necessary.
+In @chap_1, we examined the physical #gls("lie") available for introducing loads in an experiment, evaluated them according to specific criteria, and explained why #gls("ld") is necessary.
-In the subsequent @chap_2, we explored various possibilities for implementing #gl_("ld") and determined that the presented methods alone are insufficient and should be combined with optimization.
+In the subsequent @chap_2, we explored various possibilities for implementing #gls("ld") and determined that the presented methods alone are insufficient and should be combined with optimization.
-However, before #gl_("ld") can be performed and subsequent steps can be taken, the aerodynamic load must be obtained.
+However, before #gls("ld") can be performed and subsequent steps can be taken, the aerodynamic load must be obtained.
 This section will therefore demonstrate what steps were taken to obtain the aerodynamic loads.

 From previous projects conducted at TU Dresden, valuable work is available.
-Among others, there exists a simulation code that can model structural behavior with additional aerodynamic loads using #gl_("fem").
+Among others, there exists a simulation code that can model structural behavior with additional aerodynamic loads using #gls("fem").
 This simulation code internally uses APAME @Filkovic to calculate aerodynamic loads.
 APAME is a three-dimensional frictionless panel method.
 While the calculation is not designed for high-precision requirements, it reproduces the lift distribution with sufficient accuracy and in minimal computation time.
 APAME receives inputs including flight velocity, density, Mach number, and geometric properties, and produces the lift distribution along the wing span as output.
 This load distribution can then be mapped from the aerodynamic mesh to the structural mesh through fluid-structure coupling.
-Thus, the #gl_("fem") model also integrates the aerodynamic loads.
+Thus, the #gls("fem") model also integrates the aerodynamic loads.
 An exemplary result provided by APAME is shown in @fig_16.
 The figure shows the distribution of lift coefficients multiplied by the local chord length across the wing span.